ChiaoYunLee/Project1_BodyAquarium/README.md

 ### | Course：Object Oriented Programming II (2020.Freshman, Group work)
 ### | Goal：Encourage college students to drink water through playing this game.
 ### | Introduction
 Body Aquarium is built to encourage college students to drink more water through playing interesting game.
-By recording how much water they drink in a day, players can get shells for buying fish food and renovating their own aquarium.
+By recording how much water they drink in a day, players can get shells for buying fish food and renovate their own aquarium.
 ### | Techniques used in this project：Java, Java GUI, MySQL
 ### | Mainly in charge of building recording page and the functions behind it.